louis-prudhomme/Ray/README.md

 ## Validation errors

-Errors are returned as an `IBANValidationError`:
+Errors are returned as an `IbanValidationError`:

 ```swift
 public enum IBANValidationError: String, LocalizedError {